Schlagonia/yearn-devdocs/docs/developers/v3/strategy_development.md

 The main operational procedure strategists need to take care of is the reporting of a strategy.
 Calling `report` on a strategy must be done by either the 'management' or 'keeper' address.

-Reporting causes the strategy to accrue rewards, and record any gains or losses, as charges and paid fees.
+Reporting causes the strategy to accrue rewards, and record any gains or losses, as well as charge and pay fees.
 It is needed for the depositors of a vault to earn yield and for the strategist to earn fees.

 It is recommended to build strategies on the assumption that reports will happen based on the strategies specific `profitMaxUnlockTime`.